quannt/quannt.github.io/_posts/2015-06-20-js-resources.markdown

 If you don't have time for the whole book, take a look at [the module pattern chapter](http://addyosmani.com/resources/essentialjsdesignpatterns/book/#modulepatternjavascript)

-* [Book: Developing Backbone.js Applications](http://addyosmani.github.io/backbone-fundamentals/) `Backbone.js` used to be one of the most popular framework.
+* [Book: Developing Backbone.js Applications](http://addyosmani.github.io/backbone-fundamentals/) `Backbone.js` used to be one of the most popular js framework to build web applications.
 Read this even if you don't intend to use `Backbone.js` because you will be able to learn about MVC (one of the most used architecture in the web), what are the building blocks of a js framework and so many other things.

 * [Book: Exploring ES6](http://exploringjs.com/es6/) ES6/ES2015 is all the rage now and because we `JavaScript` developers like to live on the edge so...yeah.
 I have not read the book yet so I can't give any comment on this.